 The equity investment in Shalimar Developments Sdn.
 Bhd.
-(SDSB) and the shares held in Shalimar (Malay) PLC (SMPLC) comprise the sole operation of the company.
+(SDSB) comprises the sole operation of the company.

 SDSB's investee company is managed by the group's fully owned management arm in Indonesia which consists of 26,516 hectares of plantation with processing facilities of 225 MT/hr.
-Statistics pertaining to the operating performance of SDSB's investee company is provided in this annual report in section 7 under "Information to Shareholders and Investors" in pages 71 and 73.
+Statistics pertaining to the operating performance of SDSB's investee company is provided in this annual report in section 7 under "Information to Shareholders and Investors" in pages 72 and 73.

-The Investment in SDSB is recorded in the financial statements at fair value as determined by an independent professional valuer as more fully explained in Note 08 to the Financial Statements
+The Investment in SDSB is recorded in the financial statements at fair value as determined by an independent professional valuer as more fully explained in Note 08 to the Financial Statements.

 The COVID-19 pandemic continues to pose challenges and risks to the operating environment in the plantations.
 The investee company has been taking several measures to ensure uninterrupted business operations in the midst of the relentless COVID-19 pandemic.
-On a positive note, the Crude Palm Oil prices (CPO) have continued to trade at higher levels during the fourth quarter in the year under review and has increased on year-on-year basis, although partly impacted by the duty on CPO sales introduced by the Indonesian government and the continued global increase in input material costs.
-In the backdrop of these industry and economic challenges, the Company is cautiously preserving its liquidity position to ensure it remains strong and resilient.
+On a positive note, the Crude Palm Oil prices (CPO) have continued to trade at higher levels during the fourth quarter in the year under review and has increased on Year-on-year basis, although partly impacted by the duty on CPO sales introduced by the Indonesian government and the continued global increase in input material costs.
+In the backdrop of these industry and economic challenges, the company is cautiously preserving its liquidity position to ensure it remains strong and resilient.

 The Company received dividends from its equity investments in the year under review.
-Further, the Company earned interest income from its short-term deposits in Sri Lanka, the rate of which has declined sharply following the pandemic outbreak but is now expected to increase significantly from 40 FY21/22.
+Further, the Company earned interest income from its short-term deposits in Sri Lanka, the rate of which has declined sharply following the pandemic outbreak, but is now expected to increase significantly from 40 FY21/22.

 Accordingly, the Company recorded a profit after tax of Rs.
-28.12 Mn from operations during the year under review compared to the profit of Rs.
-8.53 Mn recorded in the previous financial year.
+19.64 Mn from operations during the year under review compared to the profit of Rs.
+1.07 Mn recorded in the previous financial year.